bcgov/nr-theme/vue/README.md

 # **Use FSA theme for VUE3 project**

-For vue3 application, due to the restirction of the [Carbon UI librar](https://vue.carbondesignsystem.com/?path=/story/welcome--default), we will use [PrimeVue](https://primevue.org/) to integrate with this common theme repo.
+For vue3 application, due to the restirction of the [Carbon UI library](https://vue.carbondesignsystem.com/?path=/story/welcome--default), we will use [PrimeVue](https://primevue.org/) to integrate with this common theme repo.

 ### **Configuration:**

--   Copy the theme folder in this repo to you project, could put it under `frontend/src/assets`
+-   Install the FSA common theme package
+    ```
+    npm install @bcgov-nr/nr-fsa-theme
+    ```
 -   Follow the [installation guide from PrimeVue official documentation](https://primevue.org/installation) to install PrimeVue

     ```